 \subsubsection{Rate-Distortion Performance}

-Fig. \ref{fig6} demonstrates the rate-distortion performance of our proposed compression scheme compared with VVC and five generative compression schemes in terms of different-domain quality measures.
+Fig. \ref{fig6} demonstrates the rate-distortion performance of our proposed compression scheme compared with VVC and eight generative compression schemes in terms of different-domain quality measures.
 More specifically, compared with the state-of-the-art video coding standard VVC, significant bitrate savings have been achieved regarding the learning-based quality measures.
-In addition, when using the FOMM, FOMM2.0 and Face2FaceRHO algorithms as anchors, the advantage of our scheme is still evident.
-Compared with the latest Face\_vid2vid and CFTE compression algorithms, there are still performance gains in terms of DISTS and FID, and marginal loss has been perceived when using LPIPS as the quality measure.
+In addition, when using the FOMM, FOMM2.0 and Face2FaceRHO algorithms as anchors, the advantage of our IFVC scheme is still evident.
+Compared with the latest Face\_vid2vid and CFTE compression algorithms, there are still performance gains in terms of DISTS/FVD/MANIQA, and marginal loss has been perceived when using LPIPS as the quality measure.
 In comparisons with NeRF-based compression algorithms like FNeVR/HiDeNeRF/GPAvatar, our proposed IFVC algorithm can achieve obvious RD performance improvement in terms of DISTS/LPIPS/FVD/MANIQA.

 It should be mentioned that both the proposed IFVC and other generative compression methods cannot show any quality evaluation advantages in pixel-level alignment.
 It can be attributed that generative compression algorithms mainly reconstruct face signal in perceptual-level feature domain via the strong inference capabilities of deep generative models.
 As such, although these algorithms can achieve realistic visual reconstruction, traditional objective quality measures like PSNR/SSIM designed for the pixel-level distortion calculation may not be appropriate for their quality evaluation~\cite{compressionmeasure,10477607}.

-Table \ref{table1} illustrates that our proposed compression scheme is able to achieve advantageous bit-rate savings for 50 testing sequences in terms of DISTS, LPIPS and FID.
-In particular, our proposed scheme can achieve 75.37\% bit-rate savings in terms of DISTS, 70.29\% bit-rate savings in terms of LPIPS, 75.32\% bit-rate savings in terms of FVD and 80.96\% bit-rate savings in terms of FID in comparison with the latest VVC codec.
+Table \ref{table1} illustrates that our proposed IFVC scheme is able to achieve advantageous bit-rate savings for 50 testing sequences in terms of DISTS, LPIPS, FVD and MANIQA.
+In particular, our proposed scheme can achieve 75.37\% bit-rate savings in terms of DISTS, 70.29\% bit-rate savings in terms of LPIPS, 75.32\% bit-rate savings in terms of FVD and 80.96\% bit-rate savings in terms of FVD in comparison with the latest VVC codec.
 Besides, the proposed compression scheme is also superior to the state-of-the-art generative compression algorithms.